Skip to navigation Skip to content

 A person aged under 16 may qualify for a Centrelink payment with or without responsibility of an adult.
 For the purposes of investigating a Centrelink debt, a person is considered a minor if they are under 16 years of age at any time during the debt period.

 Special circumstances waiver provisions should be assessed for customers aged under 16 at any time during the debt period.
 Consider each customer’s individual circumstances.
+Customers under 16 may be experiencing FDV or other vulnerabilities, see Family and domestic violence and Identifying customer vulnerability and risk issues.

 If a customer under 16 says they are not living with a parent or guardian, they must always be referred to a social worker.
-See Assisting a customer aged under 16.
+See Assisting a customer aged under 16

-Customer is suffering financial hardship
+Customer is in financial hardship

 Apply special circumstances in specific situations